Jay Habegger

 The Other Half: How does Non-VC Hub Location Affect Startups’ Access to Initial Equity Investment?

-Jay Habegger, Florence Honoré & Rajshree Agarwal (Under Review at Management Science)
+Jay Habegger, Florence Honoré & Rajshree Agarwal (R&R at Management Science)

 (Previously circulated as Searching in the Dark)